gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ##### !question

 Now that we have implemented `add_first` together, try implementing `get_first` on your own. `get_first` should return the value of the first node in the linked list.
 If the list is empty, `get_first` should return `None`.

+Spend no more then 10 minutes working through this independently.
+Use the hints below or reach out for help if you are still feeling stuck after 10 minutes.

 ##### !end-question